CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Create the omi file
 ''''''''''''''''''
- **omi** is used to define (Linkable component- *relative* location for component dll-path for cofiguration.xml- input & output arguments)
+ **omi** is defined by (Linkable component - *relative* location for component dll - path for cofiguration.xml - input & output arguments)

 1. Create a xml file, add it under data folder and name it as Hargreaves.